Search element - Quick search bar

 Leaking breasts

-Leaking breasts are common but can be embarrassing.
+Leaking breasts are common but can feel awkward – you’re not alone

 Mum feeding with leaking breast

-In the early days many mums experience leaking breasts - during feeds from the other breast and in between feeds.
-There are lots of ways to cope with it.
+Many mums notice leaking especially in the early days – during feeds or in between.
+There are lots of simple ways to cope.

-Leaking is one sign that your breasts are making and releasing milk.
-Some breasts leak more than others but it’s okay if your breasts don’t leak.
-They’re still making milk.
+Leaking is a sign that your breasts are making and releasing milk.
+Some breasts leak more than others.
+It's also normal if yours don’t leak – they’re still making milk.

-Leaking usually eases and stops as your baby gets older but some mums may experience it for longer than others.
+Leaking usually eases as your baby gets older but some mums may leak for longer.

 How to manage leaking